Nesquiko/swimlogs/README.md

 1. there is no locking mechanism on tables, so if two users update same row they will overwrite each other
+2. couldn't implement constraint into Postgres for checking if training.date is actually the training.day day of the week.
+This was my attempt:
+   `constraint training_date_day_check check (lower(to_char(date::date, 'Day')) = day::text)`

 ## Useful links